AashiGarg7/JavaScript-Projects/README.md

 # JavaScript-Projects
 Here are the two projects made using HTML, CSS and JS.
-First project is rock, paper, scissors game.
-Whereas, second one is a calculator.
+PROJECT 1: Rock Paper Scissors game
+PROJECT 2: Calculator